Enrollment & Registration

 To assist students with the registration process, the INI Academic and Student Services Team has included important information below.

 You have the option to add and drop courses within a certain period of time at the beginning of each semester.
 The deadlines for these actions are listed on the Academic Calendar.

 You should regularly consult this calendar, as well as the Tepper and Heinz calendars whose add/drop deadlines are different.

 A student who wants to audit a course is required to register for the course, obtain permission from the instructor and ask the instructor to sign the Course Audit Approval Form.

-Then the student must submit the form to the INI Academic Affairs Office (AAO) for approval from the student's Academic Advisor and the Director of the INI.
-If approved, the INI AAO will send the form to The HUB for processing.
+Then the student must submit the form to the INI Academic and Student Services Team for approval from the student's Academic Advisor and the Director of the INI.
+If approved, the INI Academic and Student Services Team will send the form to The HUB for processing.